There are now 2 possible online modes for units:

 This unit covers the principles of designing, constructing and operating mine waste storage facilities; implementing best practice to ensure emissions are prevented; ensuring environmental compliance; case studies of failures of storage facilities; emerging technologies for reducing water and energy use; preparing a mine closure plan; and ensuring long-term geotechnical and environmental stability.

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

-- Students are able to (1) communicate effectively by compiling and preparing design reports; (2) give presentations in limited time on a researched topic; (3) work in a team to prepare design reports; (4) discuss the potential for bias in presenting mining projects; (5) conduct detailed water balance of a tailings storage facility; (6) size and locate a stormwater diversion facility; (7) evaluate acid drainage potential for a waste rock dump; (8) prepare and cost a mine closure plan; and (9) locate and size a tailings storage facility (TSF), taking cognisance of environmental, legal and heritage issues; and (10) compare various alternative strategies for tailings management.
+Students are able to (1) communicate effectively by compiling and preparing design reports; (2) give presentations in limited time on a researched topic; (3) work in a team to prepare design reports; (4) discuss the potential for bias in presenting mining projects; (5) conduct detailed water balance of a tailings storage facility; (6) size and locate a stormwater diversion facility; (7) evaluate acid drainage potential for a waste rock dump; (8) prepare and cost a mine closure plan; (9) locate and size a tailings storage facility (TSF), taking cognisance of environmental, legal and heritage issues; and (10) compare various alternative strategies for tailings management.

-- Typically this unit is assessed in the following ways: (1) in-class tests; (2) group assignments; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) in-class tests; (2) group assignments; and (3) a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - enrolment inthe Master of Professional Engineering (Mining Engineering specialisation

 for pre-2012 courses: CIVL2121 Engineering Geology and Geomechanics

 - Advisable prior study